 Cherry Lake is a 5 acre gravel pit and is the largest lake on the complex.
 It was recently drained and restored in 2012 and significantly improved.
 It has been designed by Carp anglers for Carp anglers and is the thinking Carp anglers dream.
 Cherry Lake represents a good challenge for the experienced Carp angler and cannot be described as easy or prolific.
 Even good anglers can blank on Cherry Lake.
 If in doubt you will probably enjoy your stay on one of the smaller more heavily stocked exclusive lakes.
 All the Lodge and Cottage swims contain plenty of features ranging from tree lined bank side ledges and shallows, to deep channels and holes, to plateaus and bars.

-During 2017 we had 17 different Mirror and Common Carp caught and photographed properly over 30lb including five Carp over 35lb.
-This includes three Ghost Carp over 30lb, which are magnificent fish.
+During 2018 we had 27 different Mirror and Common Carp caught and photographed properly over 30lb including five Carp over 35lb.
+This includes six Ghost Common and Mirror Carp over 30lb, which are magnificent fish.
 Please scroll through the updates within the ‘Latest News’ section of this website to see some photos and reports of some great Carp.

 Since the beginning of 2014 over 110 different anglers have landed 30lb+ Carp joined the Cherry Lakes 30+ club.
 These ‘membership’ complimentary polo shirts have become much sought after and prized possessions!

 The Cherry Lake Carp are growing, having responded well to the on-going feeding programme undertaken over the last few years.
 We normally feed the Carp in Cherry Lake, Cherry Springs and Cherry Mere two to three times a week during the warmer months when the water temperature is above 10 degrees Centigrade.

 Although many anglers have had some excellent sessions with double figure catches of Carp, this is not the norm! , Cherry Lake is not a runs water and is generally not suitable for the inexperienced or novice Carp angler.
 Inexperienced Carp anglers or those wanting more action will be better suited to any of the other three lakes on the complex notably Cherry Spring, Cherry Mere and Cherry Pool.